-Venture down the 4.8 km (3 miles) trail to Ammonite Falls, where you’ll be surrounded by lush forest and ocean fossils.
-The main trail is a well-maintained walking path, opening up to a view of the cliffside falls at the end.
+Venture down the 4.8 km (3 miles) trail to Ammonite Falls, where you’ll be surrounded by lush forests and ocean fossils.
+The Ammonite Falls Regional Trail is a well-maintained walking path that leads into Benson Creek Falls Regional Park, opening up to a view of the cliffside falls at the end.

 If you’re feeling adventurous, climb down the steep rope-lined hill to the foot of the falls for an amazing view.
 The ropes are especially helpful when the trail gets muddy—which is often—so remember to wear good boots!